griestopf/Fusee.Tutorial/Tutorial04/README.md

 ![Cylinder with vertices, faces and normals] (_images/CylinderPolysVertsNormals.png)

-Note that the purple top surface normals have exactly the same direction as the top surface normal itself would have.
-This does not hold for the orange/yellow/green normals at the rims of the coating surface.
-These normals are each somewhat half way between the normals that would be present on the rectangles that build up the coating surface.
+Note that the purple top vertex normals have exactly the same direction as the top surface normal itself would have.
+This does not hold for the orange/yellow/green vertex normals at the rims of the coating surface.
+These normals are each somewhat half way between the normals that would be present on the respective two neighboring rectangles that build up the coating surface.

 On each vertex you see the normals present at that vertex.
-If a vertex has more than one normal (as seen on the top rim of the cylinder), then the vertex is present multiple times in the vertex list as the Cube from [Tutorial 03] (../Tutorial03).
+If a vertex has more than one normal (as seen on the top rim of the cylinder), then the vertex is present multiple times in the vertex list as seen on the cube from [Tutorial 03] (../Tutorial03#normals).
+These vertex normals are given in the file ```Cylinder.fus```, from there they are copied to the ```_mesh``` and then are passed into ```fuNormal``` when the ```_mesh``` gets rendered.
 The normal colors represent
 directions: Normals with the same color look into the same direction.
-The normals at the vertices are passed to the vertex shader just as they ar shown here.
+The normals at the vertices are passed to the vertex shader just as they are shown here.
 Our vertex shader simply passes through the normals to the pixel shader:

 ```C#
 	normal = fuNormal;